A two weeks in Italy itinerary is a bucket list travel experience for many. It is not really difficult to understand why.

-- 1 Suggested Italy Itineraries
+- 1 Suggested two weeks in Italy itinerary ideas

 - 2 14 Day Italy Itinerary: Italy Highlights Tour

-- 3 10 Day Italy Travel Itinerary: Foodie Travels Through Emilia Romagna
+- 3 10 day Italy Travel Itinerary: Foodie travels through Emilia Romagna

 - 4 14 Day Italy Itinerary: Southern Italy Adventure

-- 5 Extending Your Italy Itinerary
+- 4.8 Extending Your Italy Itinerary

-- 6 When to Travel to Italy
+- 4.9 When to travel to Italy

-It can be overwhelming to decide precisely where you want to go and what you want to do when planning a trip to Italy, which is why I have created this guide outlining several different Italy itineraries.
-The itineraries focus on different regions of Italy or different travel themes.
-They are intended to cover a 10-14 day duration but you can extend or omit activities as you see fit.
+It can be overwhelming to decide precisely where you want to go and what you want to do when planning a trip to Italy.
+This guide outlines several different Italy itineraries, each focusing on different areas of the country.

 To summarise, the Italy itineraries enclosed here are: